mitchgemma/Caddy-Shaq/README.md

     - Drop down menu for each date that includes each hole
 - Make the app interactive, such as sharing when other users added a new round and allowing other users to comment on the post, similar to social media
 - Users will be able to select additional details to show on their display page, such as hole distances
+- Use a weather API to include the weather in the location of the golf course

 ### Technologies: